AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="course_structures"></a>
 ##6.1 Course structures
-The LMS must implement a means to create and maintain course structures.

 1. The LMS must implement the import of Course Structures per [CMI5-002] CMI-5 Course Structure
 2. The LMS should implement the export of Course Structures per [CMI5-002] CMI-5 Course Structure